CloudReactor/cloudreactor-procwrapper/README.md

     # For example only, in the real world you would use Secret Fetching;
     # see below.
     params.api_key = 'YOUR_CLOUDREACTOR_API_KEY'

+    # In an AWS Lambda environment, you can also pass a runtime_context
+    # parameter set the context of your Lambda entrypoint.
+This will send
+    # details of this execution to CloudReactor so it can be monitored and
+    # managed.
     proc_wrapper = ProcWrapper(params=params)

     x = proc_wrapper.managed_call(fun, {'a': 1, 'b': 2})
     # Should print 1
     print(x)